Daniel-Abrecht/dpa-image-builder/README.md

 ## Usage

 Everithing in this repo is designed to work without root.
-I haven't testet if it even works when run as root.
+I haven't tested if it even works when run as root.

 Creating an image in bin/devuan-$(RELEASE)-librem5-$(BOARD)-base.img
 ```